 Women want to look their best at this important time in their lives, and therefore it's important to determine which products and ingredients are safe to use in pregnancy.

-The short answer: With the exception of hydroquinone, which has a relatively high systemic absorption rate, and tretinoin, for which the evidence is controversial, skincare products act locally and therefore produce minimal systemic levels.
+Summary: With the exception of the 2 prescription molecules hydroquinone, which has a relatively high systemic absorption rate, and tretinoin, for which the evidence is controversial, skincare products act locally and therefore produce minimal systemic levels.
 Consequently, in most cases, women can deal with these cosmetically unappealing skin conditions without compromising the safety of their unborn children.

 Note: No DermExcel™ product contains hydroquinone or tretinoin.
 Both of these active ingredients are only available by prescription from a medical doctor.
 DermExcel™ Retinol serum contains an active ingredient very similar to Tretinoin.
-We advise customers to discontinue the use of Retinol serum until after pregnancy and breastfeeding.
+We advise customers to discontinue the use of Retinol serum until after pregnancy.

 Commonly asked questions

 1. Which DermExcel™ home-care products should I avoid during pregnancy?

 DermExcel™ Retinol serum

 2. Why should I stop using Retinol if it doesn't contain one of the above prescription molecules that should be avoided during pregnancy?